 The NRC ensures that new Directors are aware of their duties and obligations (1.
 “The Board’s Conduct of Affairs”) and decides if a Director is able to and has been adequately carrying out his or her duties (5.
 “Board Performance”).
 The listed company Directorships and principal commitments of each Director are disclosed on pages 22 to 23.

 The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

 The questionnaire covers objective performance criteria for the evaluation of the Board as a whole, the Board Committees and the contribution by the Chairman and each individual Director in areas such as Board composition, access to information, Board processes, risk management, Board training and development, understanding of the business, strategic planning and any specific areas where improvements may be made.
-The Company Secretary compiles Directors' responses to the questionnaire into a consolidated report and with effect from 1 August 2021, the NRC will evaluate and discuss the results of the annual Board performance review with a view towards improving the effectiveness of the Board.
-Pursuant to the Board evaluation process, the Board is satisfied that it has achieved its performance objectives for FY 2020/21.
+The company secretary compiles Directors’ responses to the questionnaire into a consolidated report and the NRC will evaluate and discuss the results of the annual Board performance review with a view towards improving the effectiveness of the Board.
+Pursuant to the Board evaluation process, the Board is satisfied that it has achieved its performance objectives for FY 2021/22.
 No external facilitators have been engaged.

 In conducting the review of the performance of the Board, the Board Committees and each Director, the Manager believes that contributions from each Director go beyond his attendance at Board and committee meetings.
 Contributions by an individual Board member take other forms, which includes providing objective perspectives of issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of a formal environment of Board or Board Committee meetings.